Skip to content

 LEVEL == ActiveLevel::Low ?
 Base::State::UnSet : Base::State::Set);

-ActiveLevel::Low means "low level is the active level," i.e., the LED lights up at a low level.
-So when LEVEL is ActiveLevel::Low, the on() method outputs Base::State::UnSet—which is a low level (GPIO_PIN_RESET).
-The off() method does the reverse, outputting Base::State::Set (high level, GPIO_PIN_SET).
+ActiveLevel::Low means "low level is the active level", that is, the LED lights when low level.
+So when LEVEL is ActiveLevel::Low, the on() method outputs Base::State::UnSet—that is low level (GPIO_PIN_RESET).
+The off() method reverses, outputting Base::State::Set (high level, GPIO_PIN_SET).

 Then in main.cpp (line 11), when we instantiate the LED:

-Speed Settings — It's Slew Rate, Not Frequency
+Speed Setting — It's Slew Rate, Not Frequency

 enum class Speed : uint32_t {